geekchick/codechallenge/README.md

-# How to Run Kin Code Challenge:
+# How to Run Code Challenge:

 Dependencies: